 Working with people who have spent a huge chunk of their life dieting, many of them come to me feeling like huge Failures, capital F intended.
 They’ve spent their life on-and-off diets, shaming themselves for “lack of willpower” in between each round.
 Of course, it’s the flawed system of dieting that’s the failure, not the person, but that’s not how they feel.

-So it’s no surprise that when I bring up intuitive eating, this novel approach to eating, their first response is fear of failure.
-I mean, if you can't manage your eating with clear rules, how on earth are you supposed to manage it without all that structure?
+So it’s no surprise that when I bring up intuitive eating, this novel approach to eating, their first response is often fear of failure.
+I mean, if you can't manage eating with clear defined rules, how on earth are you supposed to manage it without all that structure?

 What's scariest to you about intuitive eating?

 This post was originally published in March 2016.
 It has been updated to give you the best content possible.